What Is Mount and Balance Tires?

-Bridgestone Team | 5 min read
+Bridgestone Team

 What is concentric mounting?

 In terms of tire mounting, “concentric” simply means that the center of the wheel or rim is in the exact same place as the center of the tire mounted on it.
+If you’ve ever wondered what does mounting a tire mean, it’s all about accurately placing the tire onto the rim so they rotate true together with minimal vibration or imbalance.

 How do you know if your tires are not properly mounted?